litansh/compose-Nginx-Jenkins/README.md

 # Stage 2 - Create self signed certificate
-Use your own certs and insert them into certs directory Just do not forget to edit the docker-compose.yml file:
+Use your own certs and insert them into certs directory Just do not forget to edit the /nginx/default.con/default.conf file:

 ```
 ...
-      - NGINX_SSL_CERT=./certs/server.crt                  # edit to your cert
+    ssl_certificate /etc/nginx/ssl/server.crt;                  # edit to your cert
-      - NGINX_SSL_KEY=./certs/server.key                   # edit to your key
+    ssl_certificate_key /etc/nginx/ssl/server.key;              # edit to your key
 ...
 ```